websitecd/websitecd-examples/websites/02-advanced/README.md

 # Advanced Website

-Website consists of multiple components.
+Website consists of multiple components which uses SSI to render the common header/footer.

 To deploy `/search/api` use ArgoCD or simply
 ```shell